akhilmurthy/IDB/PITCHME.md

 - Asset Collection and Database Population
  - No Official API or asset sources
  - Multiple APIs and scrapers to gather, combine, reformat, and organize
-- Models are well connected
+- Responsiveness
 - Team Cohesion and Organization
+- Design
+ - Minimal & Media-Focused
+- test

 +++
 @title[What did we learn?]
 ### <span style="font-family:Helvetica Neue; font-weight:bold"> <span style="color:#f99e1a">What did we learn?</span></span>

-- Overwatch
 - Being resourceful and adaptive to scrape for resources
 - Task and issue tracking with Trello
-- Github version control
+- Teamwork when working on seperate things
-- GCP is expensive
+- test

 +++
 @title[What can we do better?]